 Because of geometric dilution, spatially extended BLRs will exhibit a large effective responsivity in H $\beta$ only if the intrinsic (local gas) responsivities are significantly larger than those shown here.
-Such large intrinsic responsivities require low incident ionizing photon fluxes, which as shown in Fig. 2 lie beyond the outer boundary of our model geometry.
-Alternatively, larger $\eta{\rm eff}$ for H $\beta$ may also be obtained if the radial surface emissivity curve is moderately steeper than that shown here.
-This can be achieved for example by including gas at densities $> 10^{12}$ cm-3, or if locally the line-emitting gas experiences significant extra-thermal line broadening (e.g. Bottorff et al. 2000).
+Such large intrinsic responsivities require low incident ionising photon fluxes, which as shown in Figure 2 lie beyond the outer boundary of our model geometry.
+Alternatively, larger $\eta{\text{eff}}$ for H $\beta$ may also be obtained if the radial surface emissivity curve is moderately steeper than that shown here.
+This can be achieved for example by including gas at densities > $10^{12}$ cm-3, or if locally the line emitting gas experiences significant extra-thermal line broadening (e.g. Bottorff et al. 2000).

-Finally, we have not yet touched upon the possibility that the location of the BLR inner and outer boundaries may also vary in response to continuum variations.
-Figs 10-15 suggest that relaxing the assumption of fixed BLR boundaries will allow large changes in the emission-line responsivity and delay to occur.
-We defer investigation of the effects of a radially dependent and continuum-level dependent emission-line responsivity (breathing) and the possible time-variable location of the BLR inner and outer boundaries in response to continuum variations to Goad & Korista, Paper II, in preparation.
+Finally, we haven't yet touched upon the possibility that the location of the BLR inner and outer boundaries may also vary in response to continuum variations.
+Figures 10-15 suggest that relaxing the assumption of fixed BLR boundaries will allow large changes in the emission-line responsivity and delay to occur.
+We defer investigation of the effects of a radially-dependent and continuum-level dependent emission-line responsivity (breathing) and the possible timevariable location of the BLR inner and outer boundaries in response to continuum variations to paper II.